Flood Cleanup Home

-Flood Cleanup: Water for Drinking and Cooking
+Flood Response - Water for Drinking and Cooking

 Public and private water supplies may be contaminated in a flood.
 After a flood, consider all water unsafe.
 Listen for public announcements on the safety of your area’s water supply and follow the instructions of local authorities.